Fleshgrinder/php-url-validator/README.md

 # URL Validation
-I made this repository specifically for Mathias Bynens' little “[in search of the perfect URL validation regex] (in search of the perfect URL validation regex)” challenge and if I may spoiler you from the beginning, mine is not perfect.
+I made this repository specifically for Mathias Bynens' little “[in search of the perfect URL validation regex] (https://mathiasbynens.be/demo/url-regex)” challenge and if I may spoiler you from the beginning, mine is not perfect.
 But it is a step closer to it.

 The regular expression contains parts from [Diego Perini's regular expression and the comments on his Gist]